 • Transfer to a new baking sheet and place in a warm oven so they stay warm and crispy.

-• Repeat with the remaining fries.
+• Repeat with the remaining fries and serve immediately.

 Becky’s Tips

 • You can soak the potatoes for up to 24 hours before frying.
 Store them in the refrigerator while they soak.
+Soaking removes excess starch, which keeps the potatoes from sticking together.
+It also helps to ensure that the potatoes will be extra crispy once air-fried!

 • Thoroughly dry the potatoes before air frying them to prevent oil splatter.

-• Don’t overcrowd the air fryer or the fries will steam and turn soggy.
+• Don’t overcrowd the air fryer, or the fries will steam and turn soggy.

 Calories: 371kcalCarbohydrates: 67gProtein: 8gFat: 9gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 7gSodium: 406mgPotassium: 1539mgFiber: 5gSugar: 2gVitamin A: 4IUVitamin C: 21mgCalcium: 48mgIron: 3mg